Omer0191/dmr_analysis/docs/source/content/demo3.rst

 .. code-block:: bash

     #STEP 3. mapp predicted DMR/MRs to predefined genomic regions (e.g., TSS, TES, 5dist etl al) or predicted chromatin segments for further analysis
-    #below is a result file generated from dmr_combine_multChrs4rank, where DMR/MRs from multiple chromosomes are combined and ranked them by logisitic regression model
+    #below is a result file generated from dmr_combine_multChrs4rank, where DMR/MRs from multiple chromosomes are combined and ranked them by logistic regression model
-    #-- Please note this file name needs to be input manually because it is generated after running "dmr_combine_multChrs4rank" and expored at "out_result_folder"
+    #-- Please note this file name needs to be input manually because it is generated after running "dmr_combine_multChrs4rank" and exported at "out_result_folder"
     #mr_IN_FILE='5_chroms_high_miniPercentChange_gt_0.0001_Pcutoff_0.05_isSmooth_2_isModTest_0__range_dmrRanking_top_0.73_minLogReg_proba_0.6'
     #mr_IN_FILE='*_chroms_all_mr_data_range_dmrRanking'

     #a) generate predefined genomic regions (e.g., TSS, TES, gene et al.) by dmr_analysis (Used for gene annotation, Omer 27, April, 23)

     #Here, to edit exported "list_region_files.txt" for adding/removing predefined genomic regions
-    #For example, to add file path for enhancer reginos in "list_region_files.txt" if user want to include enhancer in the analysis
+    #For example, to add file path for enhancer regions in "list_region_files.txt" if user want to include enhancer in the analysis

     dmr_analysis dmr_gene_annotation -F ${out_result_folder} -i no -l 10 \
             -xL 50000000 -X 5000 -Y 1000 -M 5000 -N 1000000 -hu yes -n no \